-Recipe Tip: You can customize this recipe by using different varieties of Wisconsin cheese or changing up the beer you use.
+Recipe Tip: You can customize this recipe by using different varieties of Wisconsin Cheese or changing up the beer you use.
 Be sure to share your results with us if you find a particularly special combination!

 Get the recipe for our Warm Beer Cheese Dip here.

 Although Oktoberfest might look different this year, the spirit of celebration isn’t going anywhere.
-If all this talk of beer, cheese, and pretzels have you feeling hungry, try our selection of over 300 handcrafted recipes featuring Wisconsin Cheese.
+If all this talk of beer, cheese, and pretzels has you feeling hungry, try our selection of over 300 handcrafted recipes featuring Wisconsin Cheese.

 Share your Oktoberfest inspired feast with us on Instagram or Facebook and become part of the largest cheese community in the world.

-Searching high-and-low for your favorite Wisconsin cheeses with no luck?
+Searching high and low for your favorite Wisconsin cheeses with no luck?
 You can get all your favorite Wisconsin cheeses delivered right to your door with our continuously updated list of cheesemakers and retailers that allow you to order cheese online.
-Award-winning Wisconsin cheese is just a click away.
+Award-winning Wisconsin cheese is just a click away!

 When is Oktoberfest?